Schema Change

 alter_tablet_worker_count

-: Number of threads used on the BE side for executing historical data transformation.
+: The number of threads used on the BE side to execute historical data conversion.
 The default is 3.
-If you want to speed up Schema Change jobs, you can increase this parameter and restart the BE.
-However, having too many transformation threads may increase IO pressure and affect other operations.
-This thread is shared with Rollup jobs. -
+If you want to speed up schema change jobs, you can appropriately increase this parameter and restart BE.
+However, too many conversion threads may increase IO pressure and affect other operations. -

 alter_index_worker_count

-: Number of threads used on the BE side for building indexes on historical data (currently only supports inverted indexes).
+: The number of threads used on the BE side to execute historical data index building (Note: currently only supports inverted indexes).
 The default is 3.
-If you want to speed up Index Change jobs, you can increase this parameter and restart the BE.
-However, having too many threads may increase IO pressure and affect other operations.
+If you want to speed up index change jobs, you can appropriately increase this parameter and restart BE.
+However, too many threads may increase IO pressure and affect other operations.